Where do you go if you’re looking to buy something online?

 You’d also need to be enrolled in the Amazon Brand Registry (see Round 2 about Amazon having many different schemes and rules).

 Winner: Shopify, with its wider range of customization options and greater design flexibility.

 Round 4: Product presentation and features of Shopify vs Amazon

 With greater design flexibility comes greater choice in product presentation.
 So following Shopify’s win in the design department, it naturally also wins the next comparison on product presentation and features.

 There are many ways of presenting your product in your Shopify store, from displaying one product per page or listing all your products in a collage.

 You can also customize the features of your product pages, be it including a gallery, image zoom or something else.
-Simply choose the appropriate Shopify store theme to get started.
+Simply choose the appropriate Shopify business theme to get started.